japaric-archived/homu-on-heroku/README.md

 ```
 branches:
     only:
+        # Only needed if you are already using branches.only.
         - auto

 notifications:
     webhooks: http://$HEROKU_APP.herokuapp.com/travis
 ```

+If you are going to use the "try" feature you'll also need to add the try branch to the branches.only list.
+Again, this is only necessary if you are already using the branches.only list.

 That's it!
 Homu is now gatekeeping this repository.
 You should now be able to r+ pull requests.